progit/progit/ru/03-git-branching/01-chapter3.markdown

 It works by going to the common ancestor of the two branches (the one you’re on and the one you’re rebasing onto), getting the diff introduced by each commit of the branch you’re on, saving those diffs to temporary files, resetting the current branch to the same commit as the branch you are rebasing onto, and finally applying each change in turn.
 Figure 3-29 illustrates this process.

 Insert 18333fig0329.png
 Figure 3-29.
-Rebasing the change introduced in C3 onto C4
+Rebasing the change introduced in C3 onto C4.

 At this point, you can go back to the master branch and do a fast-forward merge (see Figure 3-30).

 Insert 18333fig0330.png
 Figure 3-30.
-Fast-forwarding the master branch
+Fast-forwarding the master branch.

 Now, the snapshot pointed to by C3 is exactly the same as the one that was pointed to by C5 in the merge example.
 There is no difference in the end product of the integration, but rebasing makes for a cleaner history.
 If you examine the log of a rebased branch, it looks like a linear history: it appears that all the work happened in series, even when it originally happened in parallel.